-- b.
-Details of any guarantees entered into by the parent entity in relation to the debts of its subsidiaries.
+b.
+Details of any guarantees entered into by the parent entity in relation to the debts of its subsidiaries c.
+Details of any contractual commitments by the parent entity for the acquisition of property, plant, or equipment

 There are no guarantees entered into to provide for debts of the Company's subsidiaries.
-The parent entity has provided a letter to BMRN evidencing the parent's intent to meet the financial obligations of BMRN for the period 1 July 2021 to 30 June 2022. - c.
-Details of any contingent liabilities of the parent entity Refer to Note 23 for details relating to contingent liabilities. - d.
-Details of any contractual commitments by the parent entity for the acquisition of property, plant or equipment There are no contractual commitments by the parent entity for the acquisition of property, plant and equipment as at reporting date.
+The parent entity has provided a letter to BMRN evidencing the parent's intent to meet the financial obligations of BMRN for the period 1 July 2021 to 30 June 2022.

+There are no contractual commitments by the parent entity for the acquisition of property, plant and equipment as at reporting date.